hubspotdev/crm-object-sync/README.md

 6. Optional: Run `npm run db-seed` to seed the database with test data

-7. In your [HubSpot public app](https://developers.hubspot.com/docs/api/creating-an-app), add `localhost:3000/oauth-callback` as a redirect URL
+7. In your [HubSpot public app](https://developers.hubspot.com/docs/api/creating-an-app), add `localhost:3000/oauth-callback` as a redirect URL, set the requied scopes to be those in the [Scopes](#scopes) section down below

-8. The app uses the following scopes:

-- `crm.objects.contacts.read`
-- `crm.objects.contacts.write`
-- `crm.objects.companies.read`
-- `crm.objects.companies.write`
-- `crm.schemas.contacts.read`
-- `crm.schemas.contacts.write`
-- `crm.schemas.companies.read`
-- `crm.schemas.companies.write`

-9. Run `npm run dev` to start the server
+8. Run `npm run dev` to start the server

-10. Visit `http://localhost:3000/api/install` in a browser to get the OAuth install link
+9. Visit `http://localhost:3000/api/install` in a browser to get the OAuth install link

 ### Scopes

-- `crm.objects.contacts.read`
+- `crm.objects.contacts.read` - View properties and other details about contacts
-- `crm.objects.contacts.write`
+- `crm.objects.contacts.write` - View properties and create, delete, and make changes to contacts
-- `crm.objects.companies.read`
+- `crm.objects.companies.read` - View properties and other details about companies
-- `crm.objects.companies.write`
+- `crm.objects.companies.write` - View properties and create, delete, or make changes to companies
-- `crm.schemas.contacts.read`
+- `crm.schemas.contacts.read` - View details about property settings for contacts.
-- `crm.schemas.contacts.write`
+- `crm.schemas.contacts.write` - Create, delete, or make changes to property settings for contacts
-- `crm.schemas.companies.read`
+- `crm.schemas.companies.read` - View details about property settings for companies
-- `crm.schemas.companies.write`
-- `oauth`
+- `crm.schemas.companies.write` - Create, delete, or make changes to property settings for companies
+- `oauth` - Basic scope required for OAuth.
+This scope is added by default to all apps

 ## Endpoints:
 ### Authentication Endpoints